itamar-sh/itamar-sh/README.md

 </p>

 ### About Me:
-I am a 27 y.o.
-Developer from Ramat Gan, Israel.
+I am a 28 y.o. software developer from Ramat Gan, Israel.

 - Passionate about innovation and new technologies, this is great way to make the world a better place.
 - Driven by a thirst for knowledge.
 I always aim as high as possible.